imranzaheer612/theundersurfers/content/posts/age-installation/index.md

 ### Start Server

-Now start the server and make a database named `demodb`
+Now start the server.
+We will make a simple database named `demodb`, however a database named `postgres` is also created by default.

 ```bash
 bin/pg_ctl -D demo -l logfile start